Marina Square: History

 The mall has completed its second renovation exercise, thus expanding its floor area to 100,000 sq m and a refreshed tenant mix.
 Phase 1 introduced a wing dedicated to food and beverage establishments, called the Dining Edition, including some F&B establishments new to Singapore.
 Renovation began in January 2012 and completed in September 2013.
 Phase 2 consisted of an extended retail zone and a new retail wing facing Marina Bay.
 It introduced tenants such as Emporium Shokuhin, a Japanese market and Pororo Park, a theme park dedicated to children.
 It was completed in November 2015.

 Phase 3 of the renovation works consisted of the mall's east wing, which prompted the closure of the Marina Leisureplex (GV Marina Square) and John Little department store.
 Both tenants vacated the mall in 2014 and have been replaced by PSB Academy's mega city campus.
 PSB Academy has opened in phases at the end of 2016.
 In August 2016, a cluster of IT stores displaced by the closure of Funan Digitalife Mall opened, taking up the entirety of level 3 of the East Wing.
 They include exclusive stores of major computer and laptop brands such as HP, Dell, Acer, Asus and Lenovo, all provided by homegrown retailer Newstead, which closed down in 2019 when after the company had filed for bankruptcy.
 In September 2018, Emporium Shokuhin has been closed down, and a 18,000 square feet indoor playground, Kiztopia, took over the space and opened on 15 June 2019.

+Closure and redevelopment

+On 1 September 2026, the Singapore Land Group announced that Marina Square would be closing down on 31 March 2027 as part of a broader redevelopment project.
+Many tenants, which first heard the rumours as early as a year back, were surprised by the relatively short notice given by the mall, with tenants that have leases past March 2027 concerned if they would be offered compensation.
+Some parents also complained about the potential lack of play options once the mall closes down.

+The existing mall structure would be retained while three new towers for offices, residences, and hotel would be built.